Fabricating

 • In the next column is where you would specify the 'Inside Radius' for each bend- 0.937" for both.

-The Outputs: For now we are only interested in the last three Outputs.
-All other outputs are fully described in my book 'Applied Metal Boat Build Methods'.
+For now we are only interested in the last three Outputs.

 • Cut Size - Is the calculated length or width for the component.